wavim/assignee/report/report.typ

 Client-side page routing is implemented with SolidJS/router.

-The styling is done primarily through TailwindCSS, which compiles inline classes into corresponding CSS statements, simplifying style reuse and reduces output CSS size. (e.g. `h-4` #sym.arrow ```css { height: 1rem }```).
+Styling is done primarily through TailwindCSS, which compiles inline classes into corresponding CSS statements (e.g.
+`h-4` #sym.arrow ```css { height: 1rem }```).
+This simplifies style reuse, and promotes styling consistency.
+This also reduces the output external stylesheet size.

 Note the usage of relative EM units (and dynamic viewport units).
 They are used instead of absolute units to ensure style consistency, and backed the font size accessibility option.